AdrianArnaiz/AdrianArnaiz/content/home/experience.md

     company: Ernst & Young
     company_url: ''
     location: Madrid
-    date_start: '2019-12-23'
+    date_start: '2019-09-05'
-    date_end: '2019-09-05'
+    date_end: '2019-12-23'
-    description: Develop of Machine Learning models and data processing pipelines to embed in RPA processes.
+    description: Develop of Machine Learning models and data processing pipelines to embed in RPA processes, included email classification in Telefonica.

+  - title: Research fellow
+    company: ADMIRABLE GIR, University of Burgos
+    company_url: ''
+    location: Burgos
+    date_start: '2018-12-15'
+    date_end: '2019-07-05'
+    description: |2- Research assistant scholarship in the Civil Engineering department of the University of Burgos, research group ADMIRABLE.
+Working with collaboration grant.
+Research in the project "Use of biomarkers extracted from the voice for the detection of Parkinson", which was my Bachelor's Thesis, evaluated with honors.
 ---